-The Folklore Contracting company offered the artist the opportunity to cook for 60 young hungry people everyday for 3 month long.
-They would provide a fully-equiped kitchen on wheels and renew an edible material budget every 5 days.
-The only restrictions to the artist-cook were nutritioness and well-built meals.
+The Folklore Contracting Company offered me the opportunity to cook for 60 young hungry people every day for 3 month.
+They would provide a fully equipped kitchen on wheels and with an edible material budget renewed every 5 days.
+The only restrictions were nutritioness and well-built meals.
 That was an exciting opportunity for culinary creativity.
 Another advantage of this residency was the need for repetition, leading to the desired result of creation.

-The eaters had a serie of international dishes and conceptual menus.
+The eaters had a series of international dishes and conceptual menus.
 As this participative public did not have a background in the art field and were mostly not aware of participating to an artwork, the level of transformation of social codes was reduced.
-By respect for those eating daily artworks by the artist, the pourcentage of sociological revolution had to be digestible.
+By respect for those eating my daily artworks, the percentage of sociological revolution had to be digestible.
 That means the food had to keep its well-known reassuring side.
-The creativity was mostly expressed in the choice of ingredients, surprising in such an isolate site, in the menu designs and sometimes in the way of delivering the food to the plates.
+The creativity was mostly expressed in the choice of ingredients, surprising in such an isolated site, in the menu design and sometimes in the way of delivering the food to the plates.

 Menu designs and renaming well-known dishes increased slowly with time.